lolyparty/BudgetIt/README.md

 ## BudgetIt

-- A simple web app to keep track of your monthly expenses
+- A simple web app to keep track of your monthly expenses.